thomascswalker/maxp/README.md

 ### In 3ds Max

 1. Download and run `install.bat` found in the root of this repository.
-2. Enter the 3ds Max version you wish to install.
+2. This will install in any version of 3ds Max which is compatible.

 ## Examples